How can you possibly save up to $20,000/year? By hiring freelancers!

 - Avoiding burnout: Providing a flexible work culture is an excellent way of gaining employee loyalty.
 Millennials are looking for remote jobs that enable them to work from anywhere and anytime.
 They wish to define their hours and make the most of their productive hours.
 It is absurd for them to conform to a regular 9 to 5 work culture only.
 They truly value productivity even if it is beyond the defined working hours.

-- Freelancing is practical: Millennials understand that remote work is not only a trend but a necessity!
+- Remote work is practical: Millennials understand that remote work is not only a trend but a necessity!
 While the staff gets flexibility, employers get better productivity.
 Isn’t it better to reap the benefits of technology than to enforce unrealistic expectations on the employees?